A bilateral and spherical organ houses the structures responsible for vision.

 There are two fluid-filled areas in the eye, known as the anterior and posterior chambers.
 The anterior chamber is located between the cornea and the iris, and the posterior chamber is located between the iris and the ciliary processes.

-The chambers are filled with aqueous humor, a clear plasma-like liquid that nourishes and protects the eye.
+The chambers are filled with aqueous humor, a clear plasma-like liquid nourishing and protecting the eye.

 Vasculature of the eyeball